NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 ## Code documentation (work in progress)

-In the 'code' folder please see the Code documentation.docx.
+For detailed code documentation (work in progress), please see Code documentation.docx in the 'code' folder.

 ### Data used